Types of eCommerce Business Models With Examples (2026)

 Enhance scalability for business growth: e-commerce stores are easy to scale up as products increase in popularity or as you expand your offerings, without the investment needed for physical store expansions.

 Collect advanced customer data: Online shopping metrics such as cart abandonment rates and customer lifetime value provide invaluable data.
 Analyze these insights to outperform yourself in terms of the customer experience which will then help you improve conversions.
+For reference, the average cart abandonment rate is 70.19%, which means there is always room to optimize.

 Now let’s take a look at the challenges you might face